awsdocs/amazon-ec2-user-guide/doc_source/ebs-restoring-volume.md

 + `failing-detached` — the replacement task is in the process of failing\.
 The instance might have no root volume attached\.
 + `failed-detached` — the replacement task has failed and the instance has no root volume attached\.

 You can view the root volume replacement tasks for an instance using one of the following methods\.
+If you use the console, note that this functionality is only available in the new console\.

 ------
-#### [ Amazon EC2 console ]
+#### [ New console ]

 **To view the root volume replacement tasks**